phineas-pta/kinh_nhat_tung/README.md

 # use locally

-use Jekyll: `bundle install` to install all dependencies then `bundle exec jekyll serve`
+with Jekyll: `bundle install` to install all dependencies then `bundle exec jekyll serve`

-use Docker: ``
+with Docker: `docker push horimiyasanxmiyamurakun/dr.doofenshmirtz:latest` to fetch image then `docker-compose up -d`